CAMP ANDY

 Families can submit a brief Camper Application via our website.
 We then review applications on a rolling basis and reach out to families to schedule a virtual or in-person screening visit.
 After we meet your child and gather some additional information during screening, our camper committee reviews all the information and then notifies families if their child has been accepted.

-Tuition for summer 2024 is $5750.
+Tuition for summer 2025 is $5750.
 We are pleased to offer scholarships to families based on financial need via our Scholarship Form.
-We also encourage families to take advantage of community scholarship opportunities like Ben’s Fund
+We also encourage families to take advantage of community scholarship opportunities like Ben’s Fund.

 While our program is supervised by a talented team of professionals, many of the staff implementing the program are graduate and undergraduate students.
 Despite years of effort, insurance companies do not generally cover our summer treatment program.
 Some families have been successful using Health Savings Accounts (HSA), though policies can vary across companies and plans.